Multi-index importance sampling for McKean--Vlasov stochastic differential equations: Multi-index double loop Monte Carlo method

-In \eqref{eqn:antithetic_coupling}, we split the $P_{\alpha_1}$ sets of random variables into $\tau$ iid groups of size $P_{\alpha_1-1}$ each and then use each group to independently generate a realization of the empirical law.
-For each of the $\tau$ realizations of the empirical law we generate approximate sample paths of $\bar{X}^{P_{\alpha_1-1} \mid N_{\alpha_2}}$ using the same $\tilde{\omega}$ as for $G_{(\alpha_1,\alpha_2)}$, before averaging the quantity of interest over the $\tau$ groups.
-From \citep{my_dlmcis}, we know that the computational cost of the DLMC estimator with $P$ number of particles, $N$ number of time steps, $M_1$ number of outer loop samples and $M_2$ number of inner loop samples in Algorithm~\ref{alg:dlmc_outline} is $\order{M_1 N^{\gamma_2} P^{1+\gamma_1} + M_1 M_2 N^{\gamma_2} P^{\gamma_1}}$.
-Here $\gamma_1 > 0$ is the computational complexity rate of estimating the empirical measure in the drift and diffusion coefficients and $\gamma_2 > 0$ is the computational complexity rate of the time discretization scheme.
-With this, we can express the total computational cost of the multi-index DLMC estimator,
+In \eqref{eqn:antithetic_coupling}, the $P_{\alpha_1}$ sets of random variables are split into two i.i.d. groups of size $P_{\alpha_1-1}$ and each group is employed to generate a realization of the empirical law independently.
+Given each realization of the empirical law, approximate sample paths of $\bar{X}_\zeta^{P_{\alpha_1-1} \mid N_{\alpha_2}}$ are generated using the same $\tilde{\omega}$ as for $G_{(\alpha_1,\alpha_2)}$ before averaging the quantity of interest over the two groups.
+Intuitively, six simulations in~\eqref{eqn:antithetic_sampler} are coupled at different discretizations in a carefully arranged way to yield a small variance.